zelisinho/anypoint-examples/foreach-processing-and-choice-routing/README.md

 ### How it Works

 This example application consists of triggerFlow which start the process to inform end user about possibility of loan from different banks:
-1. Calling mocked API (GET/customerprofile endpoint) with required parameters where response provides list of bank for obtaining the load.
+1. Calling mocked API (GET/customerprofile endpoint) with required parameters where response provides list of banks for the loads.
 2. Calculating the amount of the payment for providing the load from all banks which are obtained in previous step.
 3. Aggregating the result from all banks to one message for customer.

 #### Go Further ####

-- For more information on routing messages, see [Choice Router](http://www.mulesoft.org/documentation/display/current/Choice+Flow+Control+Reference).
+- For more information on routing messages, see [Choice Router](https://docs.mulesoft.com/mule4-user-guide/v/4.1/choice-router-concept).
-- For more information on iterative processing, see [Foreach](http://www.mulesoft.org/documentation/display/current/Foreach).
+- For more information on iterative processing, see [Foreach Scope](https://docs.mulesoft.com/mule4-user-guide/v/4.1/for-each-scope-concept).